maheshj01/navbar_router/README.md

 _Checkout our [extensive docs](https://docs.page/maheshmnj/navbar_router/) to learn more about this package, the inspiration behind it and how to use it._

-This is a custom BottomNavigationBar created by considering most of the common use cases of BottomNavigationBar in real world applications.
-This widget handles the boilerplate code required to handle some of the most common features (specified below) with minimal code and hassle.
-All you need to do is specify the navbar menu items, routes and destinations and the rest will be taken care by the navbar_router.
+#### Adding a BottomNavigationBar to your app?

+NavbarRouter is a complete package to handle all your BottomNavigationBar needs.
+It provides a simplest api to achieve the advanced features of BottomNavigationBar making the user experience of your app much better.
+You only need to specify the NavbarItems and the routes for each NavbarItem and NavbarRouter will take care of the rest.

-Most of the features which this package provides are mainly to improve the user experience by handling the smallest things possible.
+_Most of the features which this package provides are mainly to improve the user experience by handling the smallest things possible._

 ## **Key Features**